levkk/rwf/docs/docs/models/connection-pool.md

 ## Waiting for connections

 When all available connections are checked out, the call to `Pool::connection()` will wait (and asynchronously block) until a connection is returned to the pool.
-If a connection is not returned in time, an timeout error will be returned, unblocking the request and allowing it to handle the situation gracefully.
+If a connection is not returned in time, a timeout error will be returned, unblocking the request and allowing it to handle the situation gracefully.